fabiofdsantos/laracountries/README.md

-# Laravel Countries
+# Laracountries
-Migration and seed files with all countries.
-For Laravel PHP Framework.
+Migration and seed files with all countries for Laravel PHP Framework.

 The country codes are in the format [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).